Exponential quantum space advantage for Shannon entropy estimation in data streams: Methods

 \subsubsection{Quantum query algorithm with an implementable oracle}

-In this section, we present a quantum query algorithm for estimating the Shannon entropy in the streaming setting.
+Inspired by the classical estimation procedure established in Lemma \ref{classcicalLemma}, we present a quantum query algorithm for estimating the Shannon entropy in the streaming setting.

-To this end, we begin by reducing the entropy estimation problem to the expectation of a suitably defined random variable derived from the data stream.
-For a data stream $A = \langle x_1, \ldots, x_m\rangle$, we define $X$ based on a random suffix of the stream so that its expectation equals the entropy of the underlying empirical distribution.
-Specifically, we first draw an position $q$ uniformly at random from the set $\{1, \dots, m\}$.
-Let $r_q$ denote the number of occurrences of the element $x_q$ from position $q$ to the end of the stream, that is, In other words, $r_q$ counts how many times the element at the randomly chosen position $q$ appears in the remainder of the stream.
-Define the random variable

-where $\lambda_m(r_q)=r_q \log \frac{m}{r_q}$ and $\lambda_m(0)=0$.
-For simplicity, we denote by $X_q$ the random variable $X(r_q)$ associated with position $q$.
-The construction of this function in terms of $r_q$ follows the approach outlined in \cite{amitSODA}, tracing back to \cite{alon1996space}.
-With this definition, it can be shown that Therefore, estimating the Shannon entropy reduces to estimating the expectation of $X_q$.

-We now turn to the quantum setting.
 Suppose that we are given access to a quantum oracle that outputs $X_q$.
-This is formalized as follows. \begin{definition}[Quantum Oracle $O$] Given a position $q \in \{1, \dots, m\}$, there exists a quantum oracle $O$ such that
+This is formalized as follows. \begin{definition}[Quantum Oracles] Given a position $q \in \{1, \dots, m\}$, there exists a quantum oracle $O$ such that

-acting on $O(\log m + \log n)$ qubits of space, corresponding to the encoding of the stream position and the associated estimator value. \end{definition}

-With access to this oracle, we can now design a quantum algorithm to estimate $\mathbb{E}[X_q]$ efficiently, as stated in Lemma \ref{Expectation}.
-The proof of Lemma \ref{Expectation} is provided in Supplementary Note 1.
+acting on $O(\log m + \log n)$ qubits of space, corresponding to the encoding of the stream position and the associated estimator value. \end{definition} With access to this oracle, we can now design a quantum algorithm to estimate $\mathbb{E}[X_q]$ efficiently, as stated in Lemma \ref{Expectation}.